-Large parts of northern Italy remained under the control of the Nazis after their retreat from Florence.
+Large parts of northern Italy remained under the control of German troops after their retreat from Florence.
 It can be assumed that all the seized material from G. Panerai e Figlio was shipped to Arturo Junghans S.A. in order to keep the urgently needed supply for water resistant watches flowing.
-In an act of desperation, hundreds of Nazi Kampfschwimmer had been deployed to slow down the relentless Allied advancing closing in from west and east towards Berlin.
+In an act of desperation, hundreds of Kampfschwimmer had been deployed to slow down the relentless Allied advancing closing in from west and east towards Berlin.

 * The “California” dial was a signature design by Rolex and was patented under No. CH221643 as “Cadran de piece d’horlogerie” (Watch dial) in July 15, 1942.

 **Arturo Junghans S.A. in Venice was originally founded in 1878 by the Fratelli Herion (Herion brothers).
 Mr. Arthur Junghans, the founder of the Uhrenfabrik Junghans in Schramberg, Germany, became a partner in 1899 and only a few years later in 1903 the company had factories in 8 different locations and was considered to be the largest watch factory in the world.
 The daily watch production in 1920 of the Venice branch was of 1500 watches.
 After the occupation of Italy by the Nazis in 1943 the factory became a producer of military fuses.